sharma-shray/MSR-assingment3/README.md

 Traces:
 Construct validity
 The paper is a reconstruction of its underlying paper and compares the old tools with their newer version for checking the growth , which means that the advancements of tools are a measure of comparision.
-Where as the actual growth of the field is not measured by the growth of the tools but rather the improvement in the technology.
+Where as the actual growth of the field is not measured by the growth of the tools but rather the improvement in the technology for those particular tools.

 Theory:
-As The Base paper is comparing the tools growth to measure the groeth in the field of automation unit testing.It is actually a measure of growth of the tools and not the growth of the field.
+As The Base paper is comparing the tools growth to measure the growth in the field of automation unit testing.It is actually a measure of growth of the tools and not the growth of the field.
 This Threat has been adressed by me in my reproduction effort by taking into consideration a new tool which is AI based "Diffblue".
 The tool was compatible with the code and was able to generate Unit test cases and with the increased number of test cases we could see that there has been some improvement in the area.
-To further analyse this we now group the test cases under their repective categorise to see if the automation tools have actually surpassed the manual test case generation.
+To further analyse this we now group the test cases generated (both manually and automated) under their repective categorise to see if the automation tools have actually surpassed the manual test case generation.
 Furthermore a comparison between how the tools approch have changed over time has been compared to see the devlopment in the field.